 In 1951 Jenkins and his racing association paid $12,000 ($108,000 today) to Cohen for the bulletproof Cadillac.

 Jenkins displayed the car at the Riverside Speedway.
 He had even offered Cohen a $500 bonus if Cohen would drive the Caddy around the track for a paying crowd.

-But the racing association and the speedway were short-lived, and in 1955 this classified ad appeared in the Star-Telegram.
-By 1956 the Meadowbrook drive-in theater had replaced the speedway, and Cohen’s Kryptonite Caddy is now bouncing bullets in a museum in New Zealand.
+The racing association also was short-lived, and in 1955 this classified ad appeared in the Star-Telegram.
+Today Cohen’s Kryptonite Caddy is bouncing bullets in a museum in New Zealand.